-To truly collaborate on employee development through a bottom-up approach, publish development criteria for promotions in your company wiki so it becomes public knowledge throughout the company.
-You can also use a Collaborative Learning platform to help employees set up customised pathways that are related to the career path they are interested in.
+To truly collaborate on employee development goals through a bottom-up approach, publish development criteria for promotions in your company wiki, so it becomes public knowledge throughout the company.
+You can also use a Collaborative Learning platform to help employees set up customised pathways related to the career path most interesting to them.

 52% of millennials view career progression as a top priority and are attracted to employers that fulfill this need.
 A well-defined path has goals and learning opportunities that assure employees of an intended outcome, whether it is moving into a managerial position or a completely new role.